 - ISB&M – International School of Business and Media, Pune

 Eligibility Requirements for an MBA in HR can vary from university to university.
-However, here is a list of the basic eligibility criteria that a candidate needs to fulfil in order to apply for this program:
+However, here is a list of the basic eligibility criteria that a candidate needs to fulfill to apply for this program:

-- A 3 or 4-year undergraduate degree or equivalent in any discipline from a recognised or accredited university or institution.
+- A 3 or 4-year undergraduate degree or equivalent in any discipline from a recognized or accredited university or institution.